Smart green VCs you should know

 Statoil Energy Ventures

-Statoil Energy Ventures (Norway, UK, Europe and US – late stage) is the new corporate VC fund of Statoil from Norway that was established in February 2016.
+Statoil Energy Ventures (Norway, UK, Europe and USA – late stage) is the new corporate VC fund of Statoil from Norway that was established in February 2016.
 Their portfolio includes United Wind, Chargepoint and Oxford PV.

 Total Energy Ventures